 The Management Board is a subcommittee of the Board that is mainly responsible for determining policies, monitoring and managing existing investments, identifying and recommending new investment opportunities and executing the decisions and strategy approved by the Board.
 The Management Board’s mandate is available here.
 During the year under review, the Board reviewed the Management Board’s mandate, in light of the principles and recommended practices of King IV.

 The Management Board currently comprises five members, being all three executive directors on the Board as well as Messrs Pieter Louw and Pieter Uys.
-The CEO is the chairman of the Management Board.
-The Management Board meets on a monthly basis to ensure the proper execution of its responsibilities.
+The CEO is the Chairman of the Management Board.
+The Management Board meets on an almost monthly basis to ensure the proper execution of its responsibilities.
 The effectiveness of the Management Board is evaluated on an annual basis by way of a self-evaluation process and an evaluation by the Board.

 The Investment Committee is a subcommittee of the Board that is responsible for considering and approving new investments, the extension and disposal of existing investments, and to consider and make recommendations to the Board regarding all other investments falling outside its mandate, which mandate is available here.
-The Investment Committee is responsible for ensuring that ESG issues are integrated into investment and management practices through its Investment Framework in collaboration with the Strategic ESG and Operational ESG Committees.
+The Investment Committee is responsible for ensuring that ESG issues are integrated into investment and management practices through its ESG Investment Framework in collaboration with the Strategic ESG and Operational ESG Committees.
 During the year under review, the Board reviewed the Investment Committee mandate, in light of the principles and recommended practices of King IV.